pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

-In [the next article](webgpu-compute-shaders-histogram-part-2.html) we'll tweak these a little as well as change it so we graph the results using the WebGPU instead of pulling them back to JavaScript.
+In [the next article](webgpu-compute-shaders-histogram-part-2.html) we'll tweak these a little as well as change it so we graph the results using the GPU instead of pulling them back to JavaScript.
-We'll even try some real time video adjustments.
+We'll also try some real time video adjustments based on having created an image histogram.

 <!-- keep this at the bottom of the article -->
 <link rel="stylesheet" href="webgpu-compute-shaders-histogram.css">